mat701/BiCM/docs/source/contacts.rst

 Contacts
 ======

-For any request or doubt contact matteo.bruno@imtlucca.it or mat701@hotmail.it
+For any question contact matteo.bruno@imtlucca.it

+Visit https://meh.imtlucca.it for more information about maximum entropy models.